Two faience tiles inlaid with Seti II's throne names, late Dynasty 19, c.1237-1200 B.C.

 In such way Š(w)t(y) is pronounced the same as Seti's name, As TeVelde explains, "the Upper-Egyptian pronunciation may have been Sut, evolved to Set," (or more properly, since I can't find special html characters for these words, see TeVelde, pages 2-3:

-Here is the symbol of Isis, which you can see in both the statue's and the cramp's cartouche:
+Here is the symbol of Isis, which you can see in both of these two cartouches:

 Fortunately, most of his cartouches feature the usual rendering: